0cash/0cash-wallet/README.md

    user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ chmod u+x ./build/jars/ZENCashSwingWalletUI.jar
    ```
    At this point the build process is finished the built GUI wallet program is the JAR
-   file `./build/jars/ZENCashSwingWalletUI.jar`.
-In addition the JAR file
-   `bitcoinj-core-0.14.5.jar` is also necessary to run the wallet.
+   file `./build/jars/ZENCashSwingWalletUI.jar`

-3. Installing the built Horizen GUI wallet
+3. Installing the built ZENCash GUI wallet

    3.1.
-If you have built Horizen from source code:
+If you have built ZENCash from source code:

-     Assuming you have already built from source code [Horizen](https://github.com/ZencashOfficial/zen) in directory `/home/user/zen/src` (for example - this is the typical build dir. for Horizen v2.0.16) which contains the command line tools `zen-cli` and `zend` you need to take the created JAR files and copy them to directory `/home/user/zen/src` (the same dir. that contains `zen-cli` and `zend`).
+     Assuming you have already built from source code [ZENCash](https://zensystem.io/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for ZENCash v1.0.9) which contains the command line tools `zen-cli` and `zend` you need to take the created file `./build/jars/ZENCashSwingWalletUI.jar` and copy it to directory `/home/user/zen/src` (the same dir. that contains `zen-cli` and `zend`).
 Example copy command:
       ```
-      user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ cp -R -v ./build/jars/* /home/user/zen/src
+      user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ cp ./build/jars/ZENCashSwingWalletUI.jar /home/user/zen/src
       ```

-4. Running the installed Horizen GUI wallet
+4. Running the installed ZENCash GUI wallet

    It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed [Horizen](https://horizen.global/) and the GUI Wallet `ZENCashSwingWalletUI.jar` in
+   Assuming you have already installed [ZENCash](https://zensystem.io/) and the GUI Wallet `ZENCashSwingWalletUI.jar` in
    directory `/home/user/zen/src` one way to run it from command line is:
    ```
    user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ java -jar /home/user/zen/src/ZENCashSwingWalletUI.jar
    ```
    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and
    right-click on the `ZENCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
-   This will start the Horizen GUI wallet.
+   This will start the ZENCash GUI wallet.

-   **Important:** the Horizen configuration file `~/.zen/zen.conf` needs to be correctly set up for the GUI
+   **Important:** the ZENCash configuration file `~/.zen/zen.conf` needs to be correctly set up for the GUI
    wallet to work.
 Specifically the RPC user and password need to be set in it like:
    ```
    rpcuser=username